 About the register

 Local planning authorities in England are required to prepare, maintain and publish registers of previously developed (brownfield) land (Regulation 3 of the Town and Country Planning (Brownfield Land Register) Regulations 2017).

 Brownfield land registers provide up-to-date and consistent information on sites that local authorities consider to be appropriate for residential development.
 Within the New Forest National Park it therefore only includes sites within the defined villages of Ashurst, Sway, Lyndhurst and Brockenhurst; brownfield sites allocated for residential development within the adopted development plan for the National Park; or brownfield sites with extant planning permission that have yet to be completed.
 Registers are published locally as open data and provide transparent information about suitable and available sites.

 - Part 1 comprises all brownfield sites appropriate for residential development, including sites with extant full planning permission, outline planning permission and permission in principle as well as sites without planning permission

 - Part 2 comprises only those sites in Part 1 that the local planning authority has decided that the land would be suitable for granting permission in principle for residential development.

 We don’t currently consider any sites suitable for Part 2.

-The register can be viewed and downloaded on the right.
+The register can be viewed and downloaded below.